 2. Express FLYR Pathway

 To determine if you are eligible for Express FLYR Pathway, check the list of current Express FLYR approved countries and other requirements.

 To determine if you are eligible for FLYR Pathway, check the list of current FLYR approved countries and other requirements.

 3. Equivalence of Qualification Pathway

 To determine if you’re eligible for Equivalence of Qualification, check if your qualification is already on the list of the approved programs.

 To work as a registered physiotherapist in Australia, you will need to be assessed by the Council.

 Once you have been successfully assessed against the Australian standards of physiotherapy practice, you can apply for registration with Ahpra.

-Along the assessment pathways, if you have received an Interim Certificate from the Council, you will be able to apply for Limited Registration from Ahpra so that you can work under supervision of a fully registered physiotherapist.
+Along the assessment pathways, if you have received an Interim Certificate from the Council, you will be able to apply for Limited Registration from Ahpra so that you can work under the supervision of a fully registered physiotherapist.

 While there are no English language requirements to be completed for the Council’s assessments, all the Council’s assessments are conducted in English.